vai14-gaur/serenity/README.md

 ### The project SERENITY is a flutter application that tracks the mental health of its users and tries to help them get through their condition by suggesting tasks and maintain a record of their mental state further music playlist through emotion analysis is suggested supplementing with motivating quotes is an addon to the same.

+- ## Tools ✨✨
+    🔧 Project Category: Flutter App Development
+    🔧 Tools, Technology and Language to be used in project: Flutter, Firebase, Rest API, VS- Code, Android Studio

 - ## Download link ✨✨
     [Serenity - Android Application](https://drive.google.com/file/d/13_kc6E0Gul_ZxOdjxJLMeeGGGlBeESEg/view?usp=sharing)